Cirkit Designer Logo

 Common Applications and Use Cases

-• Simplifying wiring in compact or space-constrained projects.
+• Simplifying wiring in complex circuits

 Technical Specifications